Student Support Services

 - Obtain departmental brochures to assist in educational planning

-Visitor Services, located at the Bowers Boulevard entrance to campus, is housed with the Office of Alumni Relations.
-Visitors can enjoy showcased SHSU alumni success stories, university history, and view the university’s “story” on video in the state-of-the-art theater.
+Visitor Services is located at the Bowers Boulevard entrance to campus.
+Visitors can speak with a SAMbassador, enjoy showcased SHSU memorabilia, and view the university’s “story” on video in the state-of-the-art theater.

-Saturdays@Sam campus preview days are held in the fall and spring of each year for prospective students, parents, and guests.
+Saturday@Sam is our bi-annual campus preview day, held in the fall and spring of each year for prospective students and guests.
 For more information, please visit Visitor Services or contact us at (936) 294-1844.